h0ngcha0/little-book-of-alephium/chapters/06-smart-contracts-in-ralph.md

 }
 ```

-As we can see in the example above, the `Chain` transaction script uses the built-in functions to emit the current block timestamp, block target, transaction ID, transactin inputs, gas fee and amount, and more.
+As we can see in the example above, the `Chain` transaction script uses the built-in functions to emit the current block timestamp, block target, transaction ID, transaction inputs, gas fee and amount, and more.

 `dustAmount!()` returns the minimal amount of ALPH required per UTXO (currently 0.001 ALPH).
 This prevents the creation of tiny UTXOs that would increase blockchain storage and processing overhead.